NidalEllawala/NidalEllawala/README.md

 ### Hi there 👋 I'm Arthur Nidall Ellawala, a full stack developer from London

+- I'm a full-stack developer based in London.
+I work mostly in Javascript and Typescript and am currently learning Angular.

+- My Technologies:

 <!--
 **NidalEllawala/NidalEllawala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.